 Creating a SUM is very easy to do in Excel.
 But when you want to add only specific cells and not all of them, the formula is not as easy.
 But it's possible!
 Let's see how to create a dynamic SUM.

 Insert your data into a Table, the easiest solution

 If your need is to dynamically update your sum when you add new data, the easiest solution is to insert your data in a Table.
-Inserting your data into a table is very useful because your formulas refer to a named range and not the references of cells.
+Inserting your data into a table is very useful because your formulas refer to a named range and not to the references of cells.

 We have a list of orders for each customer.